 - children will learn in another language for up to seven and a half hours per week

-This is above existing staffing levels required by the National Quality Standard and by kindergarten funding guidelines.
+This is above existing staffing levels required by the education and care services national regulations and by kindergarten funding guidelines.

 The early childhood language program will be delivered in line with the Victorian early years learning and development framework (VELYDF) which guides kindergarten programs in Victoria.